grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 _Generally available in Grafana Cloud_

-The Datadog datasource support blocking API requests based on upstream rate limits (for metric queries).
-With this update, you can set rate limit percentage where the plugin stops sending queries.
+The Datadog data source supports blocking API requests based on upstream rate limits (for metric queries).
+With this update, you can set a rate limit percentage at which the plugin stops sending queries.

 To learn more, refer to [Datadog datasource settings](https://grafana.com/docs/plugins/grafana-datadog-datasource/latest/#configure-the-data-source), as well as the following video demo.